spencerpauly/awesome-notion/README.md

 - [React Notion X](https://github.com/NotionX/react-notion-x) - Extended version of react-notion project.
 Support for more blocks of notes and provides more features, such as dark mode.
 - [Vue Notion](https://github.com/janniks/vue-notion) - A Vue renderer for Notion pages.
 Use Notion as CMS for blog, documentation or personal site, ported to vue from React Notion.

-## Notion as Blog CMS

-- [Notion Blog](https://github.com/ijjk/notion-blog) - It is a tool that uses Next.js to generate Notion as static blog web pages.
-- [Notablog](https://github.com/dragonman225/notablog) - Generate a minimalistic blog from Notion table.
-- [Next.js Notion Starter Kit](https://github.com/transitive-bullshit/nextjs-notion-starter-kit) - A starter kit using React Notion X to build into SSG with Next.js.
-- [React Notion Blog](https://github.com/splitbee/react-notion-blog) - Notion blog boilerplate using React Notion to build into SSG with Next.js.

-## Notion Website Hosting

-- [Notion Dog](https://github.com/notiondog/notion.dog) - The easiest way to build simple, powerful websites with nothing but Notion.
-- [Super.so](https://super.so) - Turn Notion pages into fast, functional websites with custom domains, custom paths, fonts, analytics, and more.
-- [Engine.so](https://engine.so) - Turn Notion docs into a public self-serve knowledge base for your customers.
-- [Potion.so](https://potion.so) - Create custom websites in minutes.
-Featuring custom domains, styles and great SEO.

 ## APIs

 - [The Official Notion API - Private beta](https://www.notion.so/api-beta) - Official Notion API, which is still a private beta version.